 Our Position

 U.S. National Forests belong to the American people.
 Each American citizen is a joint owner of these natural treasures, so it’s in all our best interest to use them wisely.
 The U.S. Forest Service must balance recreation, resource extraction, and preservation in our national forests.
-Big business naturally favors extraction, so it’s important that affected residents and other concerned citizens are also represented in planning the Jellico Mountain Project.
+Big business naturally favors extraction, so it’s important that affected residents and other concerned citizens are also represented in planning the Jellico Mountains Project.

 Leaf Divider from pngtree.com